indigo-astronomy/indigo/indigo_optional_drivers/ccd_andor/README.md

 http://www.andor.com

 ## Supported devices
-ANDOR USB CCD Cameras
+ANDOR CCD Cameras

-This driver does not support hot-plug due to Andor SDK limitation.
+This driver supports up to 8 cameras but does not support hot-plug due to Andor SDK limitation.
 All devices should be connected on driver startup.

 ## Supported platforms